Division of Student Affairs Internal Committees *

-Committees followed by an asterik* are those internal to the Division of Student Affairs, with membership being made up primarily, but not limited to, Student Affairs employees who have interest in and energy around committee focus.
-Current division-wide committees include the Student Affairs Assessment Council, Communications Group, Healthy Campus Initiative, and Professional Development.
+Committees followed by an asterik* are those internal to the Division of Student Affairs, with membership being made up primarily, but not limited to, Student Affairs employees who have interest in and energy around a committee's focus.
+Current division-wide committees and groups include the Student Affairs Assessment Council, Communications Group, the OSU Mental Health Initiative Advisory Board, and Professional Development. and the Student Affairs Educator's Forum (SAEF).
 Contact information is included after each committee description.

 The call for staff and faculty volunteers for committee membership is issued campus-wide by the Faculty Senate Office each spring.
 Contact that office at 541.737.4344 or email@example.com for more information.
 All other questions should be directed to the committee ex-officio listed after each description.

 Students interested in committee membership should contact the ASOSU Director of Committees to learn more about the application process.

 Committees that operate on behalf of the Division of Student Affairs through the volunteer membership of OSU students, staff, and faculty include the Board of Recreational Sports, Sports Clubs, Student Conduct, Student Health Advisory Board, Orange Media Network, Student Organization Alignment Group (SOAG); Student/Parent Advisory Board, University Housing & Dining, and the Women's Center Advisory Board.